isimluk/awx-ics-500-27-convergence/README.md

 ## Two Logging Mechanisms Available

 Ansible Tower provides comprehensive logging sub-system with wide range of customization options.
-On top of the standard logging sub-system Ansible Tower offers **Activity Stream**) interface.
-Activity Streams provide high-level interface to audit information that is easy to use and easy to comprehend by human operators.
+On top of the standard logging sub-system Ansible Tower offers high-level interface called **Activity Stream**.
+Activity Streams provide audit information that is easy to use and easy to comprehend by human operators.

-In the next chapter, we will take look at how to leverage Activity Stream interface, in second chapter we will dive into settings of the standard logging mechanism.
+In the next chapter, we will take look at how to leverage Activity Stream interface, in the third chapter we will dive into settings of the standard logging mechanism.

 ## Activity Streams :: High level logs